9 Recommended Changes To Help You Live Better With Diabetes

 Excess alcohol consumption can affect the control of blood sugar.

-Alcohol also contains calories therefore and so excessive intake may cause weight gain.
+Alcohol also contains calories.
+Therefore, excessive intake may cause weight gain.

 When you’re stressed, hormones like cortisol are released.